Alexandru Bassarab: Political rise, downfall, and death

+In February 1940, Bassarab joined Zlotescu and Valentin Hoeflich for another exhibit at Sala Dalles.
+Columnist Ion Zurescu noted his "daring" approach, and his growing similarities with primitive art.
+The clash between Carol and the Guardist leadership had by then escalated into an armed conflict.
+On March 17, 1940, Bassarab, like Gyr, Radu Meitani and Ștefan Palaghiță, signed up to a letter which affirmed their loyalty to the throne, describing themselves as legionarii de ieri ("former Guardists").
+In that context, Bassarab exhibited with the collective known as Grupul Grafic, alongside Marcel Olinescu.
+Their work was apolitical, heavily inspired by Byzantine art—within that context, Bassarab remained the more naturalistic, preserving elements of perspective.
+Founders of Grupul Grafic also included Aurel Mărculescu, who was both Jewish and an anti-fascist.

 In September 1940, Carol abdicated and the Guard took over, establishing a "National Legionary State"; Bassarab, Olinescu, and Gheorghe Ceglokoff reformed Grupul Grafic, which was now openly associated with the Guard, and exhibited at Sala Dalles.
-Bassarab exhibited work that was highly political, including portraits of folk heroes such as Horia alongside Guard commanders such as Corneliu Zelea Codreanu, Ion Moța and Gheorghe Clime.
+Bassarab now showcased work that was highly political, including portraits of folk heroes such as Horia alongside Guard commanders such as C. Z. Codreanu, Ion Moța and Gheorghe Clime.
 Ion Frunzetti, a Guard supporter and art critic, praised him as "the chronicler of a destiny", with "a certain Thracian toughness".
-Appointed to high positions in the field of propaganda, Bassarab stirred controversy by suggesting that artists should abandon easel painting in favor of "epic" muralism.
+On November 11, the Ministry of Arts took control over the Artists' Guild, and assigned its new leadership—with Bassarab, Oscar Han and Marius Bunescu among the new directors.
+Appointed to other high positions in the field of propaganda, Bassarab stirred controversy by suggesting that artists should abandon easel painting in favor of "epic" muralism.

 During that interval, the Guard accorded its assassinated and exhumed founder, Codreanu, a lavish second funeral.
 The ceremony was held at Sfântul Ilie Gorgani Church in Bucharest, and the entrance to the church was flanked by two giant posters of archangels, massively enlarged versions of line engravings drawn by Bassarab in 1935.
 These closely resemble Nașterea ("Birth"), another drawing by Bassarab.
 There, the Guard's patron, the Archangel Michael, watches over an infant at his feet.
 Above, a legend gives Codreanu's birthdate, giving the image a religious and propagandistic impact.
 Another drawing of his draws upon folklore to place Codreanu in the context of the Miorița legend.
 In December 1940, Bassarab organized an exhibit, Munca legionară ("Legionary Labor"), also at Sala Dalles, which represented a fusion of art with Guardist ideology.
 It was attended by Traian Brăileanu, the Arts Minister, and Guard Commander Horia Sima.
+The same venue was also hosting the Ajutorul Legionar charity bazaar, organized by Codreanu's widow.
+Participants included Maria Antonescu, wife of Conducător Ion Antonescu, as well as Alexandru and Elena Bassarab.